 To speed up the ripening process, cherry tomatoes need to be trapped with ethene gas.
 To hasten your tomatoes’ ripening, you can put them in a dark, room-temperature place, like a paper lunch bag or box.
 If you want to speed up the process even further, you can add one of the fruits known to emit a lot of ethene gas.
-Add an apple or a banana to the tomatoes for maximum speed-ripening results.
+Add an apple or banana to the tomatoes for maximum speed-ripening results.

 How to Cook Cherry Tomatoes: Everything you need to know about choosing, storing, preparing and cooking cherry tomatoes – plus recipes!Tweet This

-Cooking with Cherry Tomatoes
+Cooking With Cherry Tomatoes

 Cherry tomatoes are commonly eaten raw, but cooking with them intensifies their flavor.
-This is handy if your tomatoes aren’t at full ripeness since the cooking process will accentuate the tomato flavor.
+This is handy if your tomatoes aren’t yet at full ripeness since the cooking process will accentuate the tomato flavor.